 If you’re like me and have no idea what the Continental Divide is, it’s basically a drainage basin that divides North America.
 Any kind of precipitation, like melting snow that falls on the west side, drains into the Pacific Ocean.
 If it falls on the east, it flows into Saskatchewan and onto the Atlantic Ocean.
 The geography lesson is now officially over.
 Aren’t we all glad?

-There are six hikes you can take around Sunshine, and each have tons of larch action.
+There are six hikes you can take around Sunshine Meadows, and each have tons of larch action.
 We began on the Twin Cairns to Monarch Viewpoint Trail, which I realized after 10-minutes was not at all the loop I wanted to be on.
 After consulting the map and perhaps a heated conversation with The Huz, we skulked back and hit the Grizzly/Laryx Lake Loop.
 Dear reader, never take responsibility for map reading.
+Anyway, the Grizzly and Laryx Lake Loop is a good hike, possibly my favourite one at Sunshine Meadows.

 What makes the Sunshine Meadows hike so rad